Career Outlook: Professional Coaching

 Clients come to coaches for help addressing challenging situations, defining their goals and setting up a plan to achieve them.
 Many times, coaches help their clients see possibilities they didn't know existed and tap into potential they didn't know they had.

-Coaching as a profession has grown exponentially in the last 10 years.
-It has evolved to become not only a prevalent aspect of personal growth, but also an effective leadership style for promoting professional development.
+Coaching has evolved from a rapidly growing field into a well-established profession that continues to expand globally, with increasing integration into organizational strategy, leadership development and employee well-being initiatives.
+It has become not only a prevalent aspect of personal growth, but also an effective leadership style for promoting professional development.
 As an approach to management, coaching is now being used extensively within organizations with great success.

 Coaching works because it's a personal, intensive process that helps clients identify and develop their own existing strengths and talents.
 Coaching is distinct from therapy, consulting and mentoring in that it is a forward-thinking profession that focuses on providing a framework for self-discovery based on the client's personal and professional knowledge.
 Rather than offering advice or psychological counseling, coaches engage with clients by asking thought-provoking questions that invite them to think more deeply and consider alternate options.